 The PDF versions of the online documents are best viewed by using Acrobat Reader as a Netscape Navigator helper application.
 This section tells you how to install Acrobat Reader on your system.

-Acrobat Reader requires 16 MB of free disk space.
-Use the df command to ensure that the file system where you install Acrobat Reader has sufficient space before beginning this installation.
+Note Acrobat Reader requires 16 MB of free d command to ensure that the file system we Reader has sufficient space before beginn where you install Acrobat

 Follow these steps to install Acrobat Reader on your system: